AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Jetpack.md

 Aliases:
 -
 ---
-- Allows you to fly for a limited time, uses fuel.
+- Allows you to fly for a limited time, uses [[fuel]].
 - Will use oxygen if no fuel is available.
-- Oxygen powered jetpack is weaker than fuel powered, this means that your flight capabilities will be diminished.
+- [[Oxygen]] powered jetpack is weaker than fuel powered, this means that your flight capabilities will be diminished.